Brian Conley: Career

 On 18 August 2017, it was announced that Conley would be taking part in the fifteenth series of Strictly Come Dancing.
 He was partnered with Welsh professional dancer Amy Dowden.
 Conley and Dowden were voted off the show in Week 5 after their Jive to Tom Jones' "It's Not Unusual".
 In February 2021, it was announced that he would be joining the BBC soap opera EastEnders as series regular Terry Cant, the long-lost father of established character Sonia Fowler (Natalie Cassidy).
+However, it was later revealed that his character was not Terry Cant and was in fact Tom "Rocky" Cotton.
+In September 2023, Conley confirmed that he had decided to leave EastEnders.